ashish-ad/Generative-Adversarial-Neural-Netowrk/README.md

 >These are the images produced from the GAN model from generating a noise to imporving to the image that is required

-PS: __I have provided some images a preview want to see all the images can download and see them
+PS: __I have provided some images a preview want to see all the images can see them in my Output directory at [Output image directory](https://github.com/ashish-ad/Generative-Adversarial-Neural-Netowrk/tree/master/Output%20images).

 ![First Image](https://github.com/ashish-ad/Generative-Adversarial-Neural-Netowrk/blob/master/Output%20images/fake_images-0000.png)